Feeling Lucky at the Casinos in Connecticut Last Updated 12/19

 As the largest resort casino in North America, Foxwoods Resort Casino offers an all-in-one getaway.
 Your first step: select a hotel.
 Do you want Four-Diamond luxury?
 Try the Grand Pequot Tower, the Fox Tower or The Villas at Foxwoods with 24-hour butler service.
 The Great Cedar Hotel offers spacious comfort with an unbeatable location, while the Two Trees Inn provides a quieter country inn escape.

 Are you placing bets on baccarat, bingo, or blackjack?
-With six casinos, 5,800 slot machines and 350 table games, newcomers can start slow at the Money Wheel.
+With three casinos, 3,400 slot machines and more than 250 table games, newcomers can start slow at the Money Wheel.
 For an adrenaline boost, buy in to a Sit & Go tournament in the east coast’s largest poker room.

 You can also have the time of your life without wagering.
 Outside, play 18 rounds on the Lake of Isles championship golf course designed by Rees Jones.
 Take a history break at the Mashantucket Pequot Museum, which preserves the culture of the area’s first inhabitants.
-Shop at Tanger Outlets—80 premium retailers all under one roof.
+Shop at Tanger Outlets with more than 70 premium retailers all under one roof.
 Relax with a caviar facial at the Norwich Spa, or a Native American-inspired maize-and-mountain-laurel scrub at the G-Spa.

 Repeat visitors know to pace themselves for the nightlife.
-It begins with dinner, from the classic and casual Hard Rock Café to the Four-Diamond Paragon.
+It begins with dinner, from the classic and casual Hard Rock Café to Vue 24.
 Next up: bowling at the retro-chic High Rollers alley, a comedy show at Comix or dancing at Shrine Nightclub.
 Check the show calendars for the Fox and Grand Theaters so you can catch a concert or sporting event.

 Mohegan Sun Makes a Memorable Getaway